-A well-written artist business plan is your best weapon if you want to build a sustainable creative business that makes money online.
+A well-written artist business plan is your best weapon to build a sustainable creative business that makes money online.

 But is there a secret to writing an effective business plan for creatives?